AdobeDocs/campaign-web.en/help/v8/email/generative-lp.md

 ---
 audience: end-user
-title: Landing page with the AI Assistant Content Accelerator
+title: Landing page with the AI Assistant
-description: Get Started with the AI Assistant Content Accelerator
+description: Get Started with the AI Assistant
 exl-id: f4baa23f-f289-4837-b5b3-c479eaeff86c
 ---
-# Landing page generation with the AI Assistant Content Accelerator {#generative-lp}
+# Landing page generation with the AI Assistant{#generative-lp}

 >[!CONTEXTUALHELP]
 >id="acw_homepage_welcome_rn5"
 >title="Generate Landing pages with AI"
->abstract="You can now use the AI Assistant Content Accelerator to create your landing page deliveries, enabling you to generate text, images, or complete page layouts."
+>abstract="You can now use the AI Assistant to create your landing page deliveries, enabling you to generate text, images, or complete page layouts."
 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"